zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 ### 2. **Create configuration**

 Execute this step to create a configuration zowe.yaml file with the variable setup that was defined in the previous step.
-In this step you can review your configurations and, if needed, you can make further changes directly in the JCL.
+In this step you can review your configurations and, if necessary, make further changes directly in the JCL.
 When you are done, click **Finish**.
 The zowe.yaml file is ready, and the step is marked as Complete.

 :::note
-This step is mandatory.
+The create configuration step is mandatory.
 A valid zowe.yaml is required to execute the **Zowe installation** step.
 :::

 ### 3. **Zowe Installation**

 This step consumes the zowe.yaml configuration file you created in the previous step.
-It contains three sub-steps.
+It contains three sub-steps:

 1. **(Optional) Run the Zowe install (only for convenience build)**.
-This step is required only for convenience build.
+This step is required only for the convenience build.
 It runs the `zwe install` command.
 2. **Run the Zowe init** runs `zwe init mvs` and `zwe init stc` commands.
 3. **Run the Zowe init security** is optional, and requires Security Administrator permissions.
 It runs the `zwe init apfauth` and `zwe init security` commands.